grapa-dev/grapa/docs-src/docs/data_type_selection_guide.md

 - **`{}` (Linked List)**: Fast, simple, best for small to medium datasets
 - **`{}.table()` (BTree)**: Memory efficient, supports complex queries, best for large datasets
+- **`$VECTOR` (Mathematical)**: Optimized for mathematical operations, statistics, and linear algebra
 - **`$file()` (Persistent)**: Disk-based, unlimited size, best for persistent storage

+**Key Insights**:
-**Key Insight**: The double-linked list implementation in `{}` is highly optimized.
+- The double-linked list implementation in `{}` is highly optimized.
 Don't add indexing - it would likely make things slower, not faster.
+- Use `$VECTOR` when you need mathematical operations, statistical analysis, or linear algebra - it's specifically optimized for these use cases.